Constraining extra-fermion(s) from the Higgs boson data: Introduction

 Most of the theories, underlying the SM and addressing the gauge hierarchy problem, predict the existence of new fermions, like charginos/neutralinos in supersymmetry, fermionic Kaluza-Klein (KK) excitations in higher-dimensional scenarios ({\it e.g.} Gauge-Higgs unification frameworks as in Ref.~\cite{Carena:2006bn} or the warped extra-dimension setup~\cite{Gogberashvili:1998vx,Randall:1999ee} with matter in the bulk~\cite{Gherghetta:2000qt,Huber:2000ie,Huber:2001ug,Huber:2002gp,Huber:2003sf,Chang:2005ya,Moreau:2006np,Moreau:2005kz,Agashe:2004cp,Agashe:2004ay,Agashe:2006wa,Agashe:2006iy,delAguila:2008iz,Raidal:2008jk,Grossman:1999ra,Appelquist:2002ft,Gherghetta:2003he,Moreau:2004qe,Bouchart:2011va,Goertz:2011hj}), excited resonances of bounded states in the dual composite Higgs~\cite{Kaplan:1983fs,Kaplan:1983sm,Contino:2003ve,Agashe:2004rs,Contino:2006qr,Burdman:2007sx,DaRold:2010as,Azatov:2011qy} or composite top~\cite{Hill:1991at,Pomarol:2008bh} models and top quark multiplet components in the little Higgs context~\cite{ArkaniHamed:2001nc,ArkaniHamed:2002qx,ArkaniHamed:2002qy}.
 Additional fermions could also arise as fourth generations~\cite{Ishiwata:2011hr} or as components embedded {\it e.g.} in simple ${\rm SU(5)}$ representations of gauge unification theories~\cite{Kilic:2010fs}.

-In this paper, we combine all the Higgs rate measurements to constrain any model with extra-fermion(s) [of any baryon/lepton number, Yukawa/gauge coupling] that is able to induce corrections to the Higgs couplings~\footnotemark[1].
-More precisely, by using a generic parametrization, we will determine the corrections to the Higgs couplings -- coming from fermion mixing or new loop-level exchanges -- which are favored by the fits of the Higgs boson rates.
-Note that our results also apply to any model with extra scalar field(s) or vector boson(s) leading to significant Higgs interaction deviations, but not through their mixing(s) respectively with the Higgs boson or SM gauge bosons.
-Then the constraints will be applied to characteristic and well-motivated classes of single Extra-Fermion(s) [EF] scenarios (extra-quarks or extra-leptons) and will reveal themselves to be already quite predictive.
-Last but not least, the best Higgs rate fits obtained could be seen as first indirect indications of the presence of EF since those fits can be better than the SM fit; another way of seeing this indication will be to observe that the best-fit regions for the EF-induced corrections to the Higgs couplings do not contain the vanishing-correction point (SM point).
+In the first part of this paper, we will combine all the Higgs rate measurements to constrain any model with extra-fermions [i.e. of any baryon/lepton number, Yukawa/gauge coupling] that are able to induce corrections to the Higgs couplings~\footnotemark[1].
+We will assume that the presence of Extra-Fermion(s) [EF] constitutes the only origin of significant deviations to the Higgs interactions.
+Note that our results also apply to any model with extra scalar field(s) or vector boson(s) leading to significant Higgs interaction deviations, but not through their mixing(s) respectively with the Higgs boson or SM gauge bosons ({\it c.f.} end of Section~\ref{sec:EffLag}).
+By using a generic parametrization, we will determine the corrections to the Higgs couplings -- coming from fermion mixing or new loop-level exchanges -- which are favored by the fits of the Higgs boson rates.
+We will show that the best Higgs rate fits obtained could be seen as first indirect indications of the presence of EF since those fits can be better than the SM fit; another way of seeing this indication will be to observe that the best-fit regions for the EF-induced corrections to the Higgs couplings do not contain the vanishing-correction point (SM point). \\ In the second part of the paper, the Higgs fit constraints will be applied to characteristic and well-motivated classes of single EF scenarios (extra-quark/lepton) and will reveal themselves to be already quite predictive.
+We will focus on single EF in same color representations as the SM quarks or leptons; various [including extreme] electric charges will be considered for the extra-quark whereas the extra-lepton will be assumed to have the same charge as the SM charged leptons.